 The SHC Youth Leadership and Scholarship Program

-- Provides scholarships and support to youth who have experienced homelessness to ensure their completion of a post-secondary education program;
+- Provides scholarships to youth who have experienced homelessness to ensure their completion of a post-secondary education program.

 - Offers young people meaningful opportunities to engage in advocacy, while providing sustained support services to help ensure graduation and success in life.

-- Trip to a national awards ceremony (travel and expenses included)
+areawarded.
+Tripto a national awards ceremony (travel and expenses included).

-- Second gathering in Washington, DC, 2 years after the initial scholarship award (travel and expenses included)
+- Second gathering in Washington, DC, 18 months after the initial scholarship award (all expenses included).

 Who Should Apply?

-- Applicants must be entering college for the first time during the 2018-19 school year.
-This means that the application is for high school seniors, and for those who are in GED programs or those who have taken a gap year.
+- Applicants must be entering college for the first time during the 2019-20 school year.
+This means that the application is for high school seniors; for those who are in GED programs; or for those who have taken a gap year.

 - Undocumented students who meet these criteria are eligible.